keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/OSI model.md

 ## 2. Transport Layer
 It segments and reassembles segments for communication between end devices/process.
-Using segmentation it provides __host to host/end to end__ communication or __process to process/inter-process__ communication for application.
+Using segmentation it provides __host to host/end to end__ communication.
 The transport layer adds a layer 4 header to the data and this is new blob of data is called a __segment__.
 If the data is long then the data may be subdivided and a layer 4 header is appended to each data unit, this is what we called __segmentation__.
 ## 3. Network Layer